-- Assessing actions taken to address emerging safety issues
+• Action taken to address emerging safety issues; and

-The DSARS has been developed in support of stated Member States’ needs, and in response to the IAEA Action Plan.
+The SAR has been developed in support of stated Member States’ needs.

 Upon request of a Member State organization the IAEA provides advisory services to review the design safety and safety assessments of power reactors against the IAEA Safety Standards.
 The services include and integrate the following complementary services in key technical safety assessment areas:

 The objective of this DSARS module is to provide a detailed review of a reactor’s safety documentation for technical robustness, completeness, and comprehensiveness.
 The scope of this module can be tailored to support Member States’ needs, covering a preliminary safety analysis report, a full safety analysis report, specific chapters of the report, or specific technical topics.
 This can be done in support of licensing, plant modifications, safety upgrades, life extension, or in light of revised IAEA safety assessment and design safety requirements.

-A specific model of DSR, GRSR, is offered for the review of safety cases (completely or partially developed) of new concepts that are not at the licensing stage yet.
+A specific model of DS, GRS, is offered for the review of safety cases (completely or partially developed) of new concepts that are not at the licensing stage yet.
 This review is focused on checking the status of the documentation (completeness and comprehensiveness).

-The objective of this DSARS module is to provide a peer review on the adequacy of the treatment of technical and methodological issues in the Probabilistic Safety Assessment (PSA) with respect to IAEA Safety Standards requirements and the results obtained.
+The objective of this SAR service is to provide a peer review on the adequacy of the treatment of technical and methodological issues in the Probabilistic Safety Assessment (PSA) with respect to IAEA Safety Standards requirements and the results obtained.
 The results provide advice on the completeness and accuracy of a PSA related to IAEA requirements.
 In addition, various PSA applications pursued by both utility and regulatory organizations may be a subject for the review.

 The objective of this DSARS module is to provide a peer review on the completeness and adequacy of plant specific Severe Accident Management Guidelines and Emergency Operating Procedures (EOPs) with respect to IAEA Safety Standards requirements.

-The objective of this DSARS module is to provide a peer review on the Periodic Safety Review performed by an operating organization with respect to IAEA Safety Standards requirements.
+The objective of this SAR service is to provide a peer review on the Periodic Safety Review programmes according to IAEA Safety Standards, to assure high level of safety throughout the nuclear power plant’s operating lifetime.

 Tailored to meet specific needs